Acsande/Assignment7/README.md

 https://data.world/lordpengui/best-evelynn-players
 column_a = integer = Row Number
-tier = string = Row Number
+Character = string = Character name
-player = string = Row Number
+Role = string = Character class
-lp = integer = Row Number
-play_rate = decimal = Row Number
-games = integer = Row Number
-win_rate = decimal = Row Number
-kda = decimal = Row Number
+tier = string = Players Tier (Master, GrandMaster, Challenger) player = string = Players Name lp = integer = Points players accumulated play_rate = decimal = How ofter they play that Character in % games = integer = How many games a player played overall on that character win_rate = decimal = How often they win in % kda = decimal = KDA = (Kill+Assist) / Death
-region = string = Row Number
+region = string = Where the player is located

 One issue with the data is that it is not the most recent data collected.
 Additionally another issue is the fact that the graphs were made based off of my bias as a player of what players like me would like to see.
+Also my bias is from the viewpoint of a low ranking player.